faxi-online/directpay-api/README.md

 # DirectPay API
-DirectPay is a service provided by Faxi plaform that allows merchant create and receive payment with simple Rest API.
+DirectPay is a service provided by Faxi platform that allows merchant create and receive payment with simple Rest API.

 ## Create DirectPay